 - A well-behaved dog is usually a happy one.
 How so?
 Well, destructive behavior and excessive barking can be signs of separation anxiety or some other stress-related condition.

-Although your dog can’t speak, his behavior and body language can tell you everything you need to know about your furry friend’s mood and health.
+Even though your dog can’t talk, their behavior and body language can reveal everything about their mood and health.

-Understanding what your dog is telling you is an essential part of being a responsible dog owner and keeping a happy, healthy pet.
-So, as long as your dog is showing you the 13 signs above, you know you’re both doing great!
+Understanding what your dog is communicating is a vital part of being a responsible dog owner and maintaining a happy, healthy pet.
+So, as long as your dog is exhibiting the 13 signs of a happy dog mentioned above, you can be sure you're both doing wonderfully!